Pinball: Playfield

 The playfield is a planar surface inclined upward, usually at six and a half degrees, away from the player, and includes multiple targets and scoring objectives.
 Some operators intentionally extend threaded levelers on the rear legs and/or shorten or remove the levelers on the front legs to create additional incline in the playfield, making the ball move faster and harder to play.
-The playfield must be level left-to-right; a quick visual test compares the top of the back cabinet against a brick or block wall behind it, or to roll a marble down the center of the playfield glass.
-If it rolls off to one side, a player may be inclined to stuff folded paper beneath the legs on the lower side to level the playfield.
-Additionally, leg levelers that are extended fully make the game easier to nudge; when collapsed low, the entire game is more stable, and nudging becomes harder.